lualiloon/lualiloon.github.io/_posts/2023-05-31-creating-this-website.md

 <button onclick="resetDefaultStyles()">Back to Default</button>

 Simple, readable, boring.
 The nav bar links pulse a little when you hover over them.

-At this point I tried getting ChatGPT to make it more colorful, but it kept giving me variations of the previous attempts.
-Time for a new approach.

 ### Maybe some color?